Search

 Types of Sex Addiction

 While sex addiction may sound like just being addicted to intercourse, it can take many forms.
 They are not mutually exclusive and often become intertwined in people suffering from intimacy disorders as one thing can lead to the next.
-Types of sex addition include:
+Types of sex addiction include:

 • Pornography Addiction.
 When you watch so much pornography that it negatively impacts your ability to function at work or in relationships.